U.S. Business Law Academy

 The U.S. Business Law Academy is designed primarily for foreign-trained law students, as well as practitioners and other professionals, with an interest in U.S. business law and legal institutions.
-Applications from individuals who have studied law at a U.S. institution are wlcome, and will be reviewed on a case-by-case basis.
+Applications from individuals who have studied law or related topics at a U.S. institution are welcome, and will be reviewed on a case-by-case basis.
 The program offers excellent preparation for those considering further studies in a leading global graduate program.

 4. Program Dates

 The U.S. Business Law Academy will take place over three weeks with programming scheduled to run from Sunday, July 8 through Friday, July 27, 2018.
 A program orientation and welcome event will be held on the afternoon of Sunday, July 8.

 5. Program Location

 The U.S. Business Law Academy will be hosted on the iconic campus of Columbia University in New York City.
 The program’s courses will be held in the classrooms of Columbia Law School, with non-academic activities scheduled at professional and cultural sites across New York City.

 The three-week program will feature an introductory survey of three select topics related to U.S. legal institutions and business law, each taught by a preeminent scholar from Columbia or another world-renowned institution.
 In the manner of U.S. legal education, faculty will use the Socratic Method and students should anticipate being called upon to speak aloud in class.
 There will be no exams, grades or academic credit.